wpengine/headless-docs/atlas-search/public-api/index.md

 }
 ```

 In this example, we’re creating a new document with a title and body text.
-The mutation returns a `DocumentMutationResponse` object that includes the `id` of the new document, as well as the `data`..
+The mutation returns a `DocumentMutationResponse` object that includes the `id` of the new document, as well as the `data`.

+To create a new document with a provided id or update an existing document, you can use the index mutation.
+The behavior depends on whether a document with the provided id already exists:

+- If a document with the provided id doesn't exist, a new document will be created with the specified id.
+- If a document with the provided id already exists, the existing document will be updated with the new data.

-To update an existing document, you need to provide the `id` of the document you want to update in the `DocumentInput`object.
+To create a new document with a provided `id` or update an existing document, you need to provide the `id` of the document you want to update in the `DocumentInput`object.
 Here’s an example mutation to update an existing document:

 ```graphql
 mutation {